Frequently asked questions for Sports Therapy treatment

 What happens during the examination?

 Sports Therapy is a “hands on” treatment.
-The Sports Therapist will first assess your posture and ask you to perform a gentle series of movements to identify any areas of dysfunction.
+The Sports Therapist will first have a chat to discuss the history of the injury, this is usually followed by an assessment your posture and ask you to perform a gentle series of movements to identify any areas of dysfunction.
 The therapist will then assess your muscles and joints to identify points of weakness or excessive strain throughout the body.
 The assessment will be considered alongside lifestyle factors such as work and leisure to enable a full diagnosis and treatment plan to be developed.

 Once the examination has been completed and any relevant clinical tests carried out, the Sports Therapist will explain their findings and, with your agreement, formulate a treatment plan.